 The best way to conquer that issue is to make my easy Chicken Chow Mein recipe at home.
 I can make as little or as much as we need to feed the hungry souls that live in my house.

 What is Chow Mein?

-The name “chow mein” means stir fried noodles, chow being “stir fry” and mein meaning noodles.
-This recipe for is a soft noodle dish which contains stir fried chicken and vegetables which are then tossed with thin rice noodles.
+The name “chow mein” means stir-fried noodles, chow being “stir fry” and mein meaning noodles.
+This recipe is a soft noodle dish that contains stir-fried chicken and vegetables which are then tossed with thin rice noodles.